Jazz advance to 2nd round, beating Grizzlies in Game 5 - WTMJ

 TIP-INS

-Jazz: New minority owner Dwayne Wade sat courtside and said, “Everybody take note!
-The Jazz are headed to the second round.” … Jazz matched a franchise playoff record with nine 3s in the first quarter. … There was a moment of silence before the game in honor of former Jazz center Mark Eaton.
+Jazz: Mike Conley left with 8:58 left in the second quarter due to right hamstring soreness and did not return. … Jazz matched a franchise playoff record with nine 3s in the first quarter. … There was a moment of silence before the game in honor of former Jazz center Mark Eaton.
 He died last week at age 64.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.